 - Send the ATO letter to the FedRAMP PMO at firstname.lastname@example.org

 If an Agency is working with a CSP who is not yet FedRAMP Authorized, they will perform the initial authorization for the CSO.
-An Agency should first communicate their partnership with FedRAMP in accordance with our In Process Requirements.
+An Agency should first communicate their partnership with FedRAMP in accordance with our In Process Requirements found in our Marketplace Designations for Cloud Service Providers Guidance.
 The authorization process begins with a kick-off discussion among all stakeholders.
 Following kick-off, the CSP and assessor begin system vulnerability testing of the cloud service offering and consolidate security documentation within the security authorization package.
 An Agency’s role in authorization is to:

 - Maintain open communication with the CSP and independent assessor to provide clarity and answer questions regarding specific security control requirements